dagtann/pcqr/README.md

 # pcqr
-Materials for the two-day workshop "Introduction to R" at University of Potsdam, Germany
+Materials for the two-day workshop "Introduction to *R*" at the University of Potsdam, Germany.